eddUG/shell-novice/_extras/exercises2-pipes.md

 ---
 layout: page
-title: "Practice: Pipes, Filters & Redirection (AG1000G Mini)"
+title: "Practice: Pipes, Filters & Redirection"
 ---

 Use **only** local files in `data//`.
 No internet/dependencies.